cmkobel/holodoublevu/readme_results.md

 **results/ig/{imputation_group}/wgcna/pst_*.pdf**

 Before the modules are called, the proteomic intensities are transformed with an exponent.
 This exponent is also known as a soft threshold and is set such that scale freeness of the protein network is achieved.
 Digesta layers tend to get a threshold around 12-15.
-Liver and well 6-8.
+Liver and wall 6-8.

 **results/ig/{imputation_group}/wgcna/hclust_*.pdf**